-Specifically, we have developed risk mitigation plans in the areas of disaster recovery and cybersecurity as follows:
+Specifically, we have risk mitigation plans in the areas of disaster recovery and cybersecurity as follows:

 - " Our disaster recovery plan consists of the backup and ongoing, continuous replication of all Superior cloud-hosted systems and data from our main New Jersey data center to a second, redundant data center in Texas.
 In case of a major disaster affecting our main data center or loss of our backups, we could resume operations from our Texas data center.
-This plan was successfully tested in 2017 - " Our cybersecurity plan consists of a comprehensive managed services program provided by MNP, a leader in the field of cybersecurity.
+This plan will be formally tested in 2021.
+As part of the annual C-SOX IT general controls review, operational back-up and restore procedures are tested to ensure they are designed and operating effectively. - " Our cybersecurity plan consists of a comprehensive managed services program provided by MNP, a leader in the field of cybersecurity.
 We have obtained third party validation (Riskrecon) that using MNP provides an increased level of security resulting from the adoption of the MNP managed services program and an appropriate and reasonable level of protection against common hacking and cyberattacks that could negatively affect the Company.
-On October 18, 2019, Riskrecon rated Superior 9.3 out of 10 (the higher the rating, the lower the cybersecurity risk), placing us well above the 8.2 rating for industry average.
+On October 18, 2019, Riskrecon rated Superior 9.3 out of 10 (the higher the rating, the lower the cybersecurity risk), placing us well above the 8.2 rating for the industry average.